BigBBazz/portfolio/project2.md

 └── root.tsx
 ```
 #### Root
 The root route contains the Header and Footer componants.
-Between these two is the Outlet component from Remix.
+Between these two is Remix's Outlet component.
 #### Index
 The index route contains a brief introduction about myself, links to three of my projects, and a link for my resume.
 #### About